RELATED ECOLOGY PROGRAMS

 (SEPA) process to identify potential wetland-related concerns early

 review applications for projects that have the potential to

 impact wetlands and other "waters of the state."

 Local governments, consultants, developers and landowners can find wetland resources and guidance documents by using the side bar to the left.
-If you have a specific question, contact a wetland specialist (contacts are organized by topic and region).
+If you have a specific question, contact a our wetland staff (contacts are organized by subject and region).

 Sign up for our email listserv to receive updated information on Ecology's wetland-related projects.